Advice for Students / Parents/ Carers:

 Dear Students / Parents / Carers,

 For our second year leavers, you have worked so hard during your time at Callywith College and we so wish that we could have done more of the conventional things to celebrate your last days at the college.
 We are working on some ways to celebrate your success and achievements in the coming weeks but we also need to complete some logistical steps of our leavers process.
 Therefore, in line with all of the guidance about safe return to schools and colleges, we will be having a ‘socially distanced’ leavers process over the last week of term.
-We hope that by giving you plenty of notice, you will be able to arrange to complete this task as outlined here.
+We hope you will be able to arrange to complete this task as outlined here.

-Further details on how the College is responding to the challenges posed by Coronavirus and the latest advice and guidance can be found on our website or by following us on social media.
+Further details on how the College is responding to the challenges posed by Coronavirus and the latest advice and guidance can be found below and by following us on social media.